The Colwell Law Group, LLCN/a

 At least one of the spouses must have been living in the state of New York for at least two years in order to file the divorce.
 Additionally, if the spouses got married in the state, they need must have resided continuously for one year before starting the dissolution process.
 It is also possible to file if the grounds for the divorce occurred within the state, even if they have been living there for less than a year.
 The residency requirement exists so that those from outside of the state do not try to use its system for a quicker or easier divorce.

-There is no way to circumvent the residency requirements.
+There is no way to circumvent the residency requirements for divorce in Albany.
 Some people try to move to different jurisdictions or states that have different requirements – but to seek a divorce in the state, they must meet the requirements and have grounds for divorce.

 It is a common misconception that a couple must live separately or have an official Separation Agreement for more than a year before filing for a divorce.
 This is not a requirement.
 Additionally, there is no required waiting period between the scheduling of a court hearing and a final judgment being issued.